derekhut/AI-Camp/README.md

 # AI-Powered Educational Tools Platform

 A comprehensive platform offering intelligent educational tools for teachers and students.
+The platform is available both as a web application (current repository) and as a WeChat Mini Program ([open source on GitHub](https://github.com/derekhut/AICamp_MiniProgram)).

 ![preview](preview.png)